Prisoner of War Medal: Intent of 1989 amendment

 As expressed by the House Committee on Armed Services in report 101–121, the original intent of the POW Medal statute was to allow the award in incidents such as the USS Pueblo capture, but that due to the wording of the statute the detainees simply did not "meet the literal requirements of the law."
 Admiral J.M.
 Boorda, the (then) Deputy Chief of Naval Operations, made a policy statement to the House Committee on Armed Services on behalf of OSD and OMB: "Within the Department of Defense, the general counsel has determined that the Pueblo crew does not, under the current statute, qualify for the POW medal…Additionally, persons detained by governments with which the United States is not engaged actively in armed conflict are not eligible for the POW medal.
 As a result, if an award is to be made, and I believe it should be, it is necessary to amend the existing statute that is currently being processed through the Department."
 Rep. Jim Slattery, who drafted the House version of the 1989 amendment to 10 USC § 1128, explained to the House Committee on Armed Services that the amendment was intended to remedy "a quirk in the law" that required active armed conflict against an enemy state.

-As a result, detainees of non-enemies such as the crew of the USS Pueblo were not eligible for consideration for the award, since "the United States was not in open conflict with North Korea at the time the U.S.S.
-Pueblo was attacked."
-According to Sen. Alan Cranston, who drafted the Senate version of the 1989 amendment to 10 USC § 1128, "The Department of Defense has interpreted that provision [Public Law 99-145], which is codified at section 1128 of title 10, as not permitting the award of [the POW Medal] to individuals who were taken and held as prisoner in situations other than the classical prisoner-of-war situation during armed conflict.
-As a result, the medal has not been awarded to such former captives as the crewmembers of the U.S.S.
-Pueblo and the military personnel who were held captive in Iran during the seizure of the United States Embassy in Teheran."
+As a result, detainees of non-enemies such as the crew of the USS Pueblo were not eligible for consideration for the award, since "the United States was not in open conflict with North Korea at the time the USS Pueblo was attacked."
+According to Senator Alan Cranston, who drafted the Senate version of the 1989 amendment to 10 USC § 1128, "The Department of Defense has interpreted that provision [Public Law 99-145], which is codified at section 1128 of title 10, as not permitting the award of [the POW Medal] to individuals who were taken and held as prisoner in situations other than the classical prisoner-of-war situation during armed conflict.
+As a result, the medal has not been awarded to such former captives as the crewmembers of the USS Pueblo and the military personnel who were held captive in Iran during the seizure of the United States Embassy in Teheran."
 Cranston stated explicitly that the amendment was intended to "include [as] eligible for the medal those individuals who were held captive in neutral or allied countries in situations similar to those of prisoner-of-war conditions during armed conflict."